tkottai-hoshin/talent-connector-agent/README.md

 Node 1 - Analyze & Filter

-The Talent Connector Agent will process the data in the first graph node.
-Which is to first analyze the job description and then filter out the candidates that have applied to the role.
+The Talent Connector Agent will process the data in the first graph node, which will analyze the job description and filter out the candidates that have applied to the role.

 In the first guardrail, the Talent & Workforce lead is analyzing the first pass of candidates in this workflow.
 You don't have to put in this Guardrail.
 All it does is it just makes sure the Talent & Workforce lead is analyzing the candidate backgrounds before ranking them in the next step.